EmbySupport/Emby.Docs/Backup.md

 * Plugin settings
 * Playlists

 This will not backup library contents and metadata.
 To keep a permanent copy of metadata, we suggest enabling saving of local metadata to media folders.
+The plug-in also does not backup live TV recording settings or series at this time.

-## How to use the Emby Backup Plugin
+## How to use the Server Configuration Backup Plugin
 * Be sure your Emby Premiere key is properly installed and validated.
 Configuration Backup requires Emby Premiere.
 * Install the plugin into your existing Emby Server
 * Configure the Backup plugin by setting a folder to save the backups within.
 By default, this process will run every 12 hours and will retain at most 3 backups.
 You can monitor your folder to see that backups are created.
-* Install the plugin on your new Emby Server installation, then configure to backup folder to the same folder that contains your backups.
+* Install the plugin on your new Emby Server installation, then configure to backup folder to the same parent folder that contains your backups.
 * Click on a backup, you'll then be taken to the restore screen where you can run a restore.

+ote: if previous backups do not show up correctly, check to make sure you have selected the parent folder and not the specific folder holding the backups.

+## How to Restore from a Backup
+- Goto Plugins
+- Click on the Server Configuration Backup plugin
+- This is the configuration screen that will also show you current backups
+- Scroll down to "Current Backup"
+- Click on the Backup that you wish to restore.
+- You will get a screen that gives you options of things that can be - restored.
+- You can optionally do restores of only certain parts of the system or for  -only specific users.
+Configure as needed.
+- Click the "Restore Now" button.
-You're done !
+- You're done !

 If you prefer to backup manually, read on....